ColinEberhardt/langchain-mini/README.md

 This is not intended to be a replacement for LangChain, instead it was built for fun and educational purposes.
 If you're interested in how LangChain, and similar tools work, this is a good starting point.

+For more information about this project, read the accompanying blogpost - [Re-implementing LangChain in 100 lines of code](https://blog.scottlogic.com/2023/05/04/langchain-mini.html)

 ## Running / developing

 Install dependencies, and run (with node >= v18):